PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

 Overloaded operators inherit the precedence and associativity from the original operator.
 Operators can be overloaded multiple times, the only restriction is that every function signature that overloads a single symbol has to differ from one another, so the correct function can be uniquely identified.
 Two functions can be differentiated if their arguments types are not equal or if they do not have the same amount of arguments.

-It is also worth noting that unbound expressions via operator overloading are possible via operator overloading:
+It is also worth noting that unbound expressions are possible via operator overloading:

 ```c
   #include <linked_list.hn>